Horse collar making

-The making of collars for horses, traditionally with a leather outer and rye straw filling.
+The making of collars for horses, traditionally with a leather or serge outer and rye straw filling.

 |Historic area of significance|

 |Current no. of professionals (main income)||4 (See ‘Other information’ for more details)|

 |Current no. of professionals (sideline to main income)